Sipadan Diving Guide: Permits, Best Season, and What to Expect

 Gear Recommendations

-Wide-angle lens – for schooling fish and walls
+Wide-angle lens – ideal for Sipadan’s schooling barracuda, turtles and vertical walls

 Photography Tips